Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 });
 ~~~

-The functions `calculatePlayerSpeed()`, `calculateCannonSpeed()` and `calculateCannonballSpeed()` each take an argument for setting the game's difficulty.
+The functions `calculatePlayerSpeed()`, `calculateCannonSpeed()` and `calculateCannonballSpeed()` each take an argument for setting the game's difficulty, that means increasing the speed per round.

-The coins are created by a `coinFactory()` function, which spreads `n` coins around a circle.
-The `collected` property tells us, if the coin's already been hit by the player's ship.
+The coins are created by a `coinFactory()` function, which spreads _n_ coins evenly around a circle.
+The `collected` property tells us, if the coin's already been collected by the player's ship.

 ~~~js
 function coinFactory() {